BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-options/work-with-latest-version.md

 ![Work with latest version setting](/images/pdmpublisher/screenshots/options-036-property-work-with-latest-version.png)

 Forces PDM to retrieve the latest version of files before publishing.

+If [Get latest revision only](get-latest-revision-only.md) is enabled, PDMPublisher uses the version associated with the newest recorded revision instead. **Get latest revision only** takes precedence over this setting.

 > [!WARNING]
 > Use this carefully in release workflows.
 If the workflow expects the checked-in reference set, latest-version publishing can change what is exported.